 Scooters are classified as motorcycles and share the same risks as motorcycles.
 Learning the skills and knowledge for safe scooter riding is always a good idea, whether you ride your scooter to school or work every day or ride it just for pleasure.

 The typical scooter is simpler to operate than a motorcycle, as there is no clutch and no shifting required.
 The skills found lacking in crash-involved riders; however, are cornering (the ability to take curves smoothly and stay on the road), braking (the ability to stop quickly), and swerving (the ability to go around a hazard).
 These skills are just as challenging on a scooter as on a motorcycle.

-Any time you use your own scooter or motorcycle in a STAR course, you must bring proof of insurance with you and the Instructor must verify the vehicle is in safe operating condition.
-The T-CLOCK inspection is a useful tool to determine if your bike is in safe operating condition.
+Any time you use your own scooter or motorcycle in a STAR course, you must bring proof of insurance with you and the instructor must verify the vehicle is in safe operating condition.
+The Pre-Ride Inspection inspection is a useful tool to determine if your bike is in safe operating condition.
 If you bring a motorcycle or scooter that is not yours, then you must bring written permission from the owner for you to use the vehicle during the class.

 Yes.
 Scooter riders need a motorcycle endorsement on their driver’s license to operate their scooters on public roads.

 If you are over 21, you’ll need to pass both a written and skills test to get your endorsement.

 Successful completion of a STAR Basic or Intermediate course will waive the skills test portion of the endorsement.
 If you are under 21, you are required to take and pass a certified rider training course, such as an Idaho STAR course.
 You’ll also need to pass a written test at your local driver licensing office.

 In order to operate on public roads, scooters, just like motorcycles, must be: